 version property

-An externalProperties object SHALL contain a property named version whose value is a string designating the version of the SARIF specification to which this external property file conforms.
-This string SHALL have the value "2.0.0".
+Depending on the circumstances, an externalProperties object either SHALL or MAY contain a property named version whose value is a string designating the version of the SARIF specification to which this external property file conforms.
+If present, this string SHALL have the value "2.0.0".

+If this externalProperties object is the root element of an external property file (see §3.13.2.1), then version SHALL be present.

+Otherwise (that is, if this externalProperties object is an element of the array-valued sarifLog.inlineExternalProperties property (§3.12.5)), then version MAY be present.
+If absent, it SHALL be default to the value of sarifLog.version (§3.12.2).

 Although the order in which properties appear in a JSON object value is not semantically significant, the version property SHOULD appear first.